Big Pigeon - Pottawattamie County, Iowa

 • After destroying all bridges in Florence except for the Ponte Vecchio, the German army withdrew from the Florence area around 11 August as partisans in Florence began an uprising.

-• In early and mid August, portions of the British 8 Army, especially the Canadian Corps, moved east towards the Adriatic Sea to prepare for Operation Olive, the Allied offensive against the Gothic Line.
+• In early and mid August, portions of the British Eighth Army, especially the Canadian Corps, moved east towards the Adriatic Sea to prepare for Operation Olive, the Allied offensive against the Gothic Line.

 The Allied Advance from Rome to Florence